-I am writing to outline CIPD's priorities for your Autumn Budget on 22 November.
-Our submission sets out key findings from our recent People Skills research programme and our case for the Government to invest £13m a year to revolutionise the quality of support to small and medium-sized enterprises (SMEs) through the Local Enterprise Partnership (LEP) network and boost productivity among a group of firms which have proved hard to reach through existing provision.
+The CIPD's submission for the Budget, scheduled for Monday 29 October, sets out key findings from our recent People Skills research programme and our case for the Government to invest £13m a year to revolutionise the quality of support to small and medium-sized enterprises (SMEs) through the Local Enterprise Partnership (LEP) network and boost productivity among a group of firms which have proved hard to reach through existing provision.
+It also highlights the need for government support for SMEs to look beyond simply offering access to finance, and providing quality face-to-face advice on people management issues to support growth and productivity amongst small firms.